zyxtroy/learn_nestjs/README.md

-This is an introductory project of Nest js
+Messages is an introductory project for Nest js

 Please refer to the ```notes.pdf``` for details